vancervillaneuva/LS-Mongo-I/README.md

 ## Assignment

 Download MongoDB.  https://www.mongodb.com/download-center
-Create a new folder and run `npm init` to create your `package.json` file.
+Create a new folder "data" and run `npm init` to create your `package.json` file.
-Install npm packages: `npm i --save express body-parser cors mongoose` Start your MongoDB server by running `mongod` from the command line.
+Install npm packages: `npm i --save express body-parser cors mongoose` Start your MongoDB server by running `mongod --dbpath data` from the command line.
+Will need to point to the "data" folder npm start - to start whole server portion
 Implement the following routes but have them utilize a database to achieve data persistence.
 * [POST] `/users` This route should save a new user to the server.
 * [GET] `/users` This route will return an array of all users.